-- Changing words but copying the sentence structure of a source without giving a citation
+- Changing words but copying the sentence structure of a source without giving the citation.

-- They are fully aware that plagiarism is illegal & wrong and authors know that plagiarism is the use of another person’s idea or published work and pretend that it is one’s own.
+- They are fully aware that plagiarism is illegal & ethically wrong.
+Authors must be aware of the fact that plagiarism is the use of another person’s intellectual property, idea, work, or published work and pretending it is one’s own work.

 - They declare that each contribution to their article or project has been acknowledged and source of information from other peoples’ published or unpublished works have been cited reference.